-If you speak German, the clue’s in the name here – Scheffau is a hillside village (it’s name comes from the phrase for ‘steep meadow’) so you’ll get some good exercise just walking around town.
+If you speak German, the clue’s in the name here – Scheffau, or 'steep meadow', is a hillside village, so you’ll get some good exercise just walking around town.
 The village centre is lively and the perfect place to stop for a mid-stroll coffee.

 There’s a train station in St Johann, 30 minutes away by bus, which offers trains to excellent locations like Kitzbühel (10 minutes) and Worgl (50 minutes), and even Salzburg (2 hours 20 minutes), Innsbruck (1 hour 30 minutes) and Munich (2 hours 30 minutes).

 With your Wilder Kaiser Guest Card, you’ll get free use of the Kaiserjet bus service, which links Scheffau to the neighbouring villages of Ellmau, Going and Soll – and stops at the village centre, summer lift stations and leisure spots.
 The Post Bus will cost a bit extra, but it’s usual for getting to St Johann, Westendorf, Kitzbühel and Worgl.

 There are 13 lifts in the SkiWelt area, which are free to use if you purchase a Hiker’s Experience Pass – well worth it if you plan on doing a lot of walking or just want to get up high to see the views.

 |Festival ||Month |

 |Tyrolean-Knöpferl-Harmonica Meeting ||Early to mid June |

 |Summernight Festival ||Late June to mid September |

 Tiny Scheffau has a charming village centre with a few cafés, bars and restaurants serving Austrian and Italian fare.
 Though if you want greater choice, you may have to venture to Ellmau or Söll for a bit more variety.